ufoscout/jporm/readme.txt

   - CRITICAL
       - jpo-rx-core: connections have to be taken from a dedicated thread pool
       - jpo-rx-core: add validation on save and update
+      - jpo-rx-core: implement batch update logic in delete, update and save

   - HIGH Priority:
       - rename modules from jporm to jpo